Are #TeenMom2 Stars @TM2LeahDawn And Jeremy Calvert Back Together?

 Around this time last year, Leah Messer and Jeremy Calvert were seen enjoying a dinner date on Teen Mom 2.
 However, after producers reportedly edited the show to make it appear that she was the only one interested in getting back together, the reality star went on a rant on Twitter, slamming Teen Mom 2 as a “fake a** show” and suggesting she was “99.9 percent sure those feelings were mutual.”

-“Leah wrote that because the show cut out everything on Jeremy’s side,” an industry source told People Magazine at the time.
+“Leah wrote that because the show cut out everything on Jeremy’s side,” an industry source told People magazine at the time.
 “He was the one who was begging her to come back and to give him another chance.
 He was the one that coordinated the date and to try to make it work.”

 “The show was edited to make it seem like she was the one doing it and didn’t show anything about Jeremy, and she wanted to set the record straight,” added the source.